 d.
 They stood and confessed: It should not seem strange that after such great victories, in both the physical restoration of the wall and the spiritual restoration of the people, there was such humble repentance.
 This shows that repentance isn’t something we finish after coming to Jesus.
 It is something that grows as we grow closer to Jesus.

 i.
 “Repentance grows as faith grows.
 Do not make any mistake about it; repentance is not a thing of days and weeks, a temporary penance to be got over as fast as possible!
 No it is the grace of a lifetime, like faith itself.
 Repentance is the inseparable companion of faith.”
 (Spurgeon)

 ii.
-“How often the discovery of something new in the loveliness of the Lord Jesus has brought with it the discovery of some new corruption in our own hearts…God will never plant the seed of His life upon the soil of a hard, unbroken spirit.
+“How often the discovery of something new in the loveliness of the Lord Jesus has brought with it the discovery of some new corruption in our own hearts ….God will never plant the seed of His life upon the soil of a hard, unbroken spirit.
 He will only plant that seed where the conviction of His Spirit has brought brokenness, where the soil has been watered with the tears of repentance as well as the tears of joy.”
 (Redpath)

-3. (3) An assembly to hear God’s Word and to worship Him.
+3. (3) An assembly to hear God’s word and to worship Him.

 And they stood up in their place and read from the Book of the Law of the LORD their God for one-fourth of the day; and for another fourth they confessed and worshiped the LORD their God.

 a.
-They stood up in their place and read from the Book of the Law: The humble repentance and confession of sin would have been an incomplete work if it were not for hearing the Word and worship.
-God does not show us our sin just so we will humbly confess it, but so that we can walk on in what is right before Him.
+They stood up in their place and read from the Book of the Law: The humble repentance and confession of sin would have been an incomplete work if it were not for hearing the word and worship.
+God does not show us our sin just so that we will humbly confess it, but so that we can walk on in what is right before Him.